ericspt/TrustNEat/README.md

  ## Resetting the restaurants, reviews and so on
  Run ```truffle migrate --reset```
  ## In case things go wrong
+ In case it says "Review contract not detected on current network", go to MetaMask and select the added network

+ Chain ID is 1337

  Installing and running a blockchain application on a local machine can be a tedious process.
 If something goes wrong, do not hesitate to contact me at eric.spataru@warwick.ac.uk and please CC my other email address: eric.spataru@gmail.com